• Skip to primary navigation

 Instructions

-• Cover bowl with plastic wrap or a clean kitchen towel and rise in a warm place for 1 ½ to 2 hours or until doubled in size.
-(Refer notes for instructions on using your oven for rising the dough).
+• Cover bowl tightly with kitchen towel and place in a warm spot in your kitchen for 1 ½ to 2 hours, or doubled in size.

-• Shape each piece into a ball (gently roll dough between the palm of your lightly greased hands to form a loose ball.
-Do not press).
+• Place a piece of dough on a lightly greased counter and gently roll between the palm of your hand to form a loose ball, without any pressure.
 Place all balls in the prepared baking pan, spacing evenly apart.
+Cover the dish with a kitchen towel and let rise for 30 to 45 minutes, or doubled in size.

 Bake